javalin/javalin-routing-extensions/README.md

 **Experimental**: This module is more like a reference on how to use coroutines with Javalin.
 The production-readiness of this module is unknown, especially in complex scenarios.

-The coroutines module provides works like `DSL :: Properties` module, but it uses coroutines to provide asynchronous execution of endpoints.
+The coroutines module provides API similar to `DSL :: Properties` module, but it uses coroutines & suspend directives to provide asynchronous & non-blocking endpoint execution.

 ```kotlin